talevy23/gettingCleaningData/README.md

 NOTES
 =================
 - The script run_analysis.R has a default value of "data/UCI HAR Dataset" for the parameter 'directory'.
 If the data is in a different directory, please assign the correct value.
-- Script will save a file named "talLevy.txt" with the summary for submission Steps in the code
+- Script will save a file named "talLevy.txt" with the summary for submission.

+Steps in the code
 =================
 1. Read and merge train/test sets